nikasakandelidze/aws-journey/README.md

 # aws-notes
-This is a catalogue, notes and main concepts taken from my kourney to AWS solutions architect ( in progress ).
+This is a catalogue, notes and main concepts taken from my personal journey to becoming an AWS solutions architect ( in progress ).
 In the catalogue below you can see all the topics, notes and ideas taken down while learning these concepts.

 # Table of contents